algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 See this step [live on jsFiddle](http://jsfiddle.net/gh/gist/jquery/2.2.4/0a8e77b2fd0694046e986e0138feb697/).

 You now know:
- - how to instanciate the helper
+ - how to instantiate the helper
  - listen to the `result` event and read the results from Algolia
  - trigger a search to algolia